WuerthPhoenix/tornado/executor/monitoring/README.md

 and by executing the actions `create_host`/`create_service` with the Director Executor, in case the underlying Icinga objects do not yet exist in Icinga.

+> ### Important!
+>
+> The Monitoring Executor requires the live-creation feature of the Icinga Director to be exposed in the REST API.
+> If this is not the case, the actions of this executor will always fail in case the Icinga Objects are not already
+> present in Icinga2.

 ## How It Works

 This executor expects a Tornado Action to include the following elements in its payload: